shafalam/shafalam.github.io/_posts/2020-9-27-todayilearnt.md

 Now, what if we concatenate the `s1` twice. `s1s1 = x + y + x + y = x + s2 + y`
 Now we can use `isSubtring` only once and get our desired result.

+## 03.01.2021

+### The problem:

+`5/2` returns 2.0
+I expected 2.5.

+### Solution:

+`(double)5 / 2` returns 2.5
+Reason is: When java performs division, it assumes 5 as int and divides accordingly.
+So, we need to tell java that in this case 5 is not int rather double and divide it accordingly.